Perhaps you’ve seen the Hoya kerrii plant, you know, the heart-shaped succulent also known as the sweetheart hoya or Valentine’s hoya?

 Place your Hoya kerrii in a location that gets bright, indirect light, such as near a window with southern or western exposure.

 If you don’t have the right spot indoors, using a grow light will be effective.
-The placement of your plant under the grow light is determined by the kind of grow lightOpens in a new tab. you use.
+The placement of your plant under the grow light is determined by the kind of grow light you use.

 Watering Needs